swatiglobant/ngInterview/README.md

 The project follows the patterns and conventions outlined in [John Papa's Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).

+You will notice each component consists of multiple files.
+This is an application of the [Rule of 1](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y001), which recommends you define 1 component per file.

+Also take note of the section on [manually identifying dependencies](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y091) if you are not familiar with using `$inject` to identify your dependencies.

 ## Testing

 There are two kinds of tests in the ng-interview application: Unit tests and end-to-end tests.